 Papillon dogs are attentive and loving and have frequently been used in therapy situations.

-However it should be kept in mind that while they don't require huge amounts of exercise, they should not be kept housebound and do need get out for walks.
+However it should be kept in mind that while they don't require huge amounts of exercise, they should not be kept housebound and absolutely do need get out for walks.